dromara/easy-es/README.md

   </a>
 </p>

-## What is Easy-ES?
+## What is Easy-Es?

-Easy-ES is a powerfully enhanced toolkit of RestHighLevelClient for simplify development.
+Easy-Es is a powerfully enhanced toolkit of RestHighLevelClient for simplify development.
 This toolkit provides some efficient, useful, out-of-the-box features for ElasticSearch.
 By using Easy-Es, you can use MySQL syntax to complete Es queries.
 Use it can effectively save your development time.

 ## Links